Some interview questions are designed to put you on the spot, but few are as intimidating as “Why should we hire you?”

 5. Illustrate how you envision your career growth with the company

-If employers see that you’re actively considering your career trajectory and growth within the company, they’ll know that you’re serious about the position and your long-term intentions will give them a good reason to hire you.
+If employers see that you’re actively considering your career trajectory and growth within the company, they’ll know that you’re serious about the position.

 Start by describing how you see yourself performing in the role that you’re applying for.
 From there elaborate on what professional development and advancement you’d like to achieve, whether it’s learning new skills, earning certificates, or stepping into a management role.